GLOBAL MARKETS-Stocks take breather after January surge, Adani plunges in India

 By Marc Jones

-LONDON, Jan 27 (Reuters) - World stocks eked out a 5-1/2 month high and the dollar held close to an eight-month low on Friday, as reassuring U.S. economic and inflation data kept the bulls largely in charge ahead of next week's slate of top central bank meetings.
+LONDON, Jan 27 (Reuters) - World stocks nudged at 5-1/2 month highs and the dollar held close to an eight-month low on Friday, as reassuring U.S. economic and inflation data kept the bulls largely in charge ahead of next week's slate of top central bank meetings.

-Asia-Pacific shares maintained their best start to a year .MIAPJ0000PUS overnight with a 9-month high despite ongoing drama in India.
-Though Europe .STOXX and Wall Street futures looked down, MSCI's all-country index .MIWD00000PUS was still on a 6-day winning streak, just about.
+Asia-Pacific shares maintained their best start to a year .MIAPJ0000PUS overnight with a 9-month high despite ongoing drama in India, where shares of Adani Enterprises ADEL.NS sank 20% as the fallout continued from a scathing report by a U.S. short seller Hindenburg Research.

+MSCI's all-country index .MIWD00000PUS held onto modest gains and headed for 6-day winning streak.
+The global index is heading for a gain of 7.2% this month, which would mark its strongest performance for January since 2019.

-The tug-of-war over whether the good news that major economies are holding up and inflation is coming down might just encourage the Federal Reserve and co to keep hiking interest rates was playing out everywhere.
+The tug-of-war over how central banks will respond to news that major economies are holding up and inflation is coming down was playing out everywhere.

-Currency traders who had pushed the dollar up after news the U.S. economy grew faster than expected at the end of last year were offloading it again, as the same time as dealers were nudging the benchmark government bond yields that reflect borrowing costs back up.
+Currency traders who had pushed the dollar up after news the U.S. economy grew faster than expected at the end of last year were offloading it again.
+At the same time, dealers were nudging the benchmark government bond yields that reflect borrowing costs back up.
 GVD/EUR

 Add in a rise in oil prices CLc1 but also a near 16-month low in European gas prices TRNLTTFMc1 - and the recent huge shifts in the Japanese yen and China's COVID restrictions - and it was a mixed picture to say the least.